datstartup/ubuntuopenbox/_posts/2019-11-27-flameshot.md

 ### How to use:

-You can find the in depth about it here [https://github.com/lupoDharkael/flameshot](https://github.com/lupoDharkael/flameshot)
+You can find the in depth about how to use Flameshot here: [https://github.com/lupoDharkael/flameshot](https://github.com/lupoDharkael/flameshot)

 ### How I integrated Flameshot to my Openbox shortcut key (W + PrintScreeen):